 Read my full review on Waheap Marina Houseboat and Watercraft Rentals.

 Good to Know Before You Go

-- A houseboating trip is an ideal multigenerational or multi-family getaway.
+- A Lake Powell houseboat trip is an ideal multigenerational or multi-family getaway.
 We found that anchoring the houseboat wasn’t hard, but it would have been with just two adults.
 I suggest having at least 4 adults or teens on the trip just to keep the workload at a minimum.
-Having multiple adults also allows for the cooking and boat-driving duties to be shared.
+Having multiple adults also allows for the cooking and boat captaining duties to be shared.

 - Unlike powerboats, houseboats are not easily moved from location to location.
 Plan on docking your houseboat in the same spot for at least a couple of days at a time.
 If you want to further explore the lake, rental of a powerboat or personal watercraft is highly recommended.

 - There are porters at the dock which are available to help you load and unload your boat.
 Do yourself a favor and take advantage of this free service.
 Just don’t forget to tip!

 - Try to arrive early on the day of check-in to get through the process quickly and get the houseboat on the water with plenty of time to boat to your campsite, anchor, and get settled.

 - Marine staff will happily drive your houseboat to the edge of the marina so you don’t have to deal with getting the boat in and out of tight parking spaces.
 They will also help you park the boat after you fuel up for the last time on return day.

 - There is a large ice chest on board the houseboat which is ideal for storing drinks.
 We found that block ice melts slower than cubed ice.